ArtistYay/ArtistYay/README.md

 * 🖥️  See my portfolio at [artistuniverse.tech](http://artistuniverse.tech)
 * ✉️  You can contact me at [athinathomas@protonmail.com](mailto:athinathomas@protonmail.com)
 * 🧠  I'm learning AWS, Python with some home labs/projects on the side.
-* ⚡  I love music and play video games.
+* ⚡  I love music and I like playing video games.

 ### Skills